willybrauner/libraries/packages/utils/fake-data-utils/README.md

 ### <a name="getResponsiveImageData"></a>getResponsiveImageData

-Get an array of random IImage objects.
+Get an array of random IFakeImage objects.

 ```tsx
 getResponsiveImageData(pRatio, pBreakpoints);